louiejancevski/FacialEmotionDetector/README.md

 Face-API.js was used to faciliate this process.
 You can read more about it [here](https://justadudewhohacks.github.io/face-api.js/docs/).

-**Note**: You are not being recorded, it all happens in your own browser!
+**Note**: You are not being recorded at any point, it all happens in your own browser!

 ## Taking a look inside